Using UX principles to strengthen vintage in-person experiences

 Signage that briefly explains the rental operation, the price of the first-tier membership, and a QR code to sign up should be placed in strategic spots throughout the store.

-How do we make the front door more intuitive to use?
+Optional goal: How do we make the front door more intuitive to use?

 A photo of the front door with someone dropping off a movie through the door slot.
 There is a pink square outlining the door slot and the ring handle, which is confusing when attempting to open the door.